Square Foot Garden: The Easy Way To Plan Yours

 Why Grow A Square Foot Garden

-I grow a square-foot garden in my yard because I can maintain this type of garden much more accessible.
-I can care for and harvest my plants easier as well because of the 4×4 or 4×10 garden boxes that make reaching around the plants so much easier.
+I grow a square-foot garden in my yard because I can make this type of garden much more accessible.
+I can care for and harvest my plants easily as well because of the 4×4 or 4×10 garden boxes that make reaching around the plants so much easier.

 Therefore, I can install a grid for easy layouts to keep my plants nicely spaced and properly in their places.
 I can install water irrigation for each box to ensure my plants are adequately hydrated.
 I do not have to combat weeds all season and I do not have to till my ground!